Guide to Steel Types

 TUS

-Takayuki Special Steel is a molybdenum-vanadium stainless steel alloy made by Sakai Takayuki.
+TUS (short for "Taka-U-ki Special Steel") is a molybdenum-vanadium stainless steel alloy made by Sakai Takayuki.
 It delivers good sharpness, hardness, and durability, but requires more frequent sharpening.

 HRC: 58-59